One for the Fat Boys

 Drinking and smoking are not patterns of a player hoping to play at an elite level for an extended period of time like, say, how a guy like Jim Thome embraced yoga to maintain flexibility at age 41.
 In addition to eschewing

 regular workouts and stretches, dieting on fatty foods, beers and Camel Lights would likely shorten any career.
 For Hrbek, longevity never was the goal.
-He went into his age-32 season in 1992 looking to silence the whispers that his ability to play at a high level while pulling a 250 pound piano behind him would not be reduced.
+He went into his age-32 season in 1992 looking to silence the whispers that his ability to play at a high level while pulling a 250 pound piano behind him.

 The fat jokes do not end when Hrbek is home in Bloomington, Minn.
 He wears a T-shirt with a drawing of a man busting out of his pants.
 It was a Christmas present from his wife, Jeanie.

 "She gets in the game, too," Hrbek said, grinning. "(She asks): `Why are they always calling you "Fat Stuff?'“ She wanted me to lose a few pounds, so she gave me this shirt.
 It didn't work.